 I’ve moved away from using a Git GUI to command line, I typically used GitExtensions.
-The reason being, it’s a little annoying having to open any GUI to make a commit and push.
-It is quicker to use the command line and you learn more about how Git works.
+The reason being, it’s a little slow having to open any GUI to make a commit and push.
+It is quicker to use the command line and a side benefit you learn more about how Git works.

-One thing that blocked me from a simple git push
+One thing that blocked me from getting git push

-is the SSH setup on windows can be fiddly.
-The simplest way round it is to use putty choco install putty
+to work is the SSH setup on windows can be fiddly.
+The simplest way round it is to use Putty choco install putty

 .
 Then all that needs to be done is SET